Murray fuels big 3rd quarter run, Nuggets beat Magic 113-104

 FAN OF FULTZ

-Count Nuggets coach Michael Malone as a big fan of Markelle Fultz.
+Count Malone as a big fan of Markelle Fultz.
 Malone appreciates the guard’s ability to make the most of his opportunity in Orlando after being a No. 1 pick by Philadelphia.

 ”I root for kids like that,” Malone said. ”What he went through I’m sure wasn’t easy for him.”